Bayselonarrend/OpenIntegrations/docs/en/md/Ozon/Uploading-and-updating-products/Complete-complex-attribute.md

 ---

 # Complete the complex attribute
- Formats the value in attribute format and adds it to the <attributes> array of the collection
+ Formats the value in attribute format and adds it to the Attributes array of the collection